-- Example: safety and security at sports stadiums and other large gathering places. - Work of CCICADA Center at DIMACS: modeling and simulation of sports stadium evacuation (in collaboration with Regal Decision Systems) - Simulations of crowd movement. - Worked with NFL stadiums.
+- Example: safety and security at sports stadiums and other gathering places.

+- Examples from work of CCICADA

+- Example: modeling/simulation of sports stadium evacuation (joint with Regal Decision Systems)

+- Simulations of crowd movement.

+- Worked with NFL stadiums.

 Lincoln Financial Field Philadelphia